Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 This setting has no effect if `role` is not set to `control_plane`.

-Connection made to this endpoint are logged to the same location as Admin API access logs.
+Connections made to this endpoint are logged to the same location as Admin API access logs.

 See `admin_access_log` config description for more information.